jyablonski/doqs/src/content/docs/services/rest_api.md

 - User Info Storage: User information, including the password, is stored in the database.
 The password is securely hashed and combined with a random salt for enhanced security.

 ### User Roles
-- A role is associated with each user and is stored in the `rest_api_users` table in the database.
+- A role is associated with each user and is stored in the `mart.rest_api_users` table in the database.
 - There are two types of roles:
   - Admin: Users with the Admin role have access to the Admin UI and various management pages.
   - Consumer: Regular users with the Consumer role have access to general user-facing content and functionality.